mondoohq/mondoo-operator/docs/user-manual-kubectl.md

 kubectl create secret generic mondoo-client --namespace mondoo-operator --from-file=config=creds.json
 ```

-Once the secret is configure, we configure the operator to define the scan targets:
+Once the secret is configured, we configure the operator to define the scan targets:

 3. Create `mondoo-config.yaml`